Makelab Help Center

 SLA (Stereolithography) uses a laser to cure liquid resin into solid layers.
 It delivers smoother surfaces, finer details, and tighter tolerances than FDM.
 Perfect for presentation models, intricate designs, and high-precision parts.

-1. Choose FDM For
+1. Choose FDM for

 Functional testing, durability, cost-effectiveness, and standard-sized parts

-2. Choose SLA For
+2. Choose SLA for

 Visual models, fine details, smooth surfaces, and moderate-sized parts

-3. Choose Industrial SLA For
+3. Choose Industrial SLA for

 Large-scale presentation models, strong resin parts, high-detail production parts, and projects requiring both precision and size